xmlsquad/xml-authoring-project/README.md

 # Who needs this anyway?

+So, you are a staff member who is responsible for editing a client's Xml files.

-So, we have a client who wants some Xmls authored.
+We have a client who wants some Xmls authored.
 We need to set up a folder on your computer that acts as a 'working directory' for the client's Xml project.

 We use Git SCM to track changes to the files within this directory.

-Each xml-authoring-project has a composer.json file in the root directory which defines dependencies such as custom software tools.
+Each instance of this [xml-authoring-project](https://github.com/forikal-uk/xml-authoring-project) has a `composer.json` file in the root directory which specifies an ever-increasing set of custom software tools that can speed up your most repetitive tasks.

 ## Custom software tools